follmann/middleman-favicon-maker/README.md

 ## Integrating with Middleman

 Create a favicon_template.png image and place it in your source directory.
 Ideally, this image's dimensions would be 152 x 152.
-In config.rb, extend the `configure :build` block:
+In config.rb, extend the `configure :build` block.
+The template images are deleted from the build folder (Middleman copies them) after all icons have been generated.

 ### Simple config
 This config assumes that a PNG file named favicon_template.png lives in the source folder.
 The generated icons are stored in the build folder root.